-SECTION 12.
+SECTION 13.
 DHS 107.24 (3) (i) and (j) are created to read:

-DHS 107.24 (3) (i) A request for prior authorization of complex rehabilitation manual wheelchairs, complex rehabilitation power wheelchairs, and other complex rehabilitation seating components shall be reviewed only if the request consists of:
+DHS 107.24 (3) (i) A request for prior authorization of complex rehabilitation manual wheelchairs, complex rehabilitation power wheelchairs, and other complex rehabilitation seating components shall be reviewed only if the request consists of all of the following:

-- 1. Documentation of a complex rehabilitative technology clinical evaluation performed by a qualified health care professional that includes the following: - a.
-A detailed description of the qualified health care professional's assessment as outlined in the provider handbook including identification of the specific complex rehabilitation technology items requested; - b.
-A distinct, recipient-specific clinical justification for each requested complex rehabilitation technology item; and - c.
+1. Documentation of a complex rehabilitative technology clinical evaluation performed by a qualified health care professional that includes all of the following:

+- a.
+A detailed description of the qualified health care professional's assessment as outlined in the provider handbook including identification of the specific complex rehabilitation technology items requested. - b.
+A detailed description of the medical necessity as defined in ss.
+DHS 101.03 (96m) and 107.02 (3) (e), for each complex rehabilitation technology request. - c.
 The qualified health care professional's signature and date of completion. - 2.
-Documentation stating that a direct, on-premises complex rehabilitation technology evaluation was performed by a qualified complex rehabilitation technology professional that includes the following: - a.
-A detailed description of the recipient's current durable medical equipment and requested complex rehabilitation technology items, the projected lifespan of both, the accessibility of the setting in which the requested items are to be used, the recipient's applicable methods of transportation, and an analysis of at least one comparable alternative to each requested item including an explanation of why the alternative does not meet the recipient's needs; and - b.
-A statement asserting that the qualified complex rehabilitation technology professional will provide appropriate training to the recipient and will maintain adequate documentation of the training provided; and - c.
-A statement indicating presence at the recipient's complex rehabilitation technology clinical evaluation or other coordination with the qualified health care provider conducting the complex rehabilitation clinical evaluation to assist in selection of the most appropriate complex rehabilitation technology item; and - d.
+Documentation stating that a direct, on-premises complex rehabilitation technology evaluation was performed by a qualified complex rehabilitation technology professional that includes all of the following: - a.
+A detailed description of the recipient's current durable medical equipment and requested complex rehabilitation technology items, the projected lifespan of both, the accessibility of the setting in which the requested items are to be used, the recipient's applicable methods of transportation, and an analysis of at least one comparable alternative to each requested item including an explanation of why the alternative does not meet the recipient's needs. - b.
+A statement asserting that the qualified complex rehabilitation technology professional will provide appropriate training to the recipient and will maintain adequate documentation of the training provided. - c.
+A statement indicating presence at the recipient's complex rehabilitation technology clinical evaluation or other coordination with the qualified health care provider conducting the complex rehabilitation clinical evaluation to assist in selection of the most appropriate complex rehabilitation technology item. - d.
 The qualified complex rehabilitation technology professional's signature and date of completion. - 3.
-A signed statement from each qualified health care professional, who performs the complex rehabilitation technology clinical evaluation, providing documentation of a complex rehabilitation technology clinical evaluation in sub.
-(3) (i) 1. indicating he or she does not have a financial relationship with the complex rehabilitation technology supplier providing the requested items.
+A signed statement from each qualified health care professional, who performs the complex rehabilitation technology clinical evaluation, providing documentation of a complex rehabilitation technology clinical evaluation in subd.
+1. indicating he or she does not have a financial relationship with the complex rehabilitation technology supplier providing the requested items.

-DHS 107.24 (3) (j) A request for prior authorization of all complex rehabilitation technology not included in sub.
-(3) (i) shall be reviewed only if the request complies with MA policy and procedures as described in MA provider handbooks and bulletins and includes a detailed description of the medical necessity, as defined in s.
+DHS 107.24 (3) (j) A request for prior authorization of all complex rehabilitation technology not included in par. (i) shall be reviewed only if the request complies with MA policy and procedures as described in MA provider handbooks and bulletins and includes a detailed description of the medical necessity, as defined in s.
 DHS 101.03 (96m), of the complex rehabilitation technology requested.

-SECTION 13.
+SECTION 14.
 DHS 107.24 (4) (i) is created to read: